iotdesignshop/dexhand-mechanical-build/docs/index.markdown

 # Welcome to DexHand.org
 The DexHand project is a low-cost, open source, dexterous hand designed for research and development on humanoid robots.

-It can be 3D printed and assembled with easily accessible components and hardware for a relaxively low investment.

-Our goal is for the DexHand to be the best open source hand project available, and a pretty darn good dexterous hand for your research and development activities.
+Our goal is for the DexHand to be the best open source hand project available, and a great dexterous hand for your robotic research and development activities.

 # Quick Links to Important Project Resources
 The following links provide easy access to important components of the DexHand project: